-At this very moment, you’re ONLY three rounds away from a handmade, crocheted cotton face scrubbie that can replace the disposable cotton pads you use with toner or make-up remover.
+At this very moment, you’re only three rounds away from a handmade, crochet face scrubbie that can replace the disposable cotton pads you use with toner or make-up remover.

-Grab your hooks and follow this step-by-step crochet pattern and photo tutorial — then make a crap-load of scrubbies for yourself and your friends!
+Grab your hooks and follow this step-by-step crochet pattern and photo tutorial — then make a crap-load of cotton crochet face scrubbies for yourself and your friends!

 Disclaimer: Please note that some of the links and banners contained in this post are affiliate links.
 If you make a purchase through one of the links, you will pay the same prices as always, but You Should Craft will receive a small commission that helps to keep the site up and running.